Concrete Floor Flatness Surveying – New York

 - Safety, Health, and driver fatigue.

-The most important category of industry where high tolerance concrete floor is essential is within aisles of high-density warehouses where defined path, very narrow aisles (VNA) trucks operate.
+Lastly, the most important category of industry where high tolerance concrete floor is essential is within aisles of high-density warehouses where defined path, very narrow aisles (VNA) trucks operate.

-Contractor’s and Specifier’s Guide to the F-Numbers
+Specifier’s Guide to the F-Numbers

-A more detailed explanation of the FF/FL system will help you incorporate the power trowel system into your floor projects both quickly and easily.
+Finally, a more detailed explanation of the FF/FL system will help you incorporate the power trowel system into your floor projects both quickly and easily.

 |FF||Qmax, mm||FL||z, mm||Intended use|